DonSchenck/vac-seen-event-store/README.md

     DeploymentConfig            ${DATABASE_SERVICE_NAME}
 ```

+### Step 3: Create the PostgreSQL database instance
-With this information in hand, the following command will create exactly what is wanted — a persistent PostgreSQL instance in the project in the cluster.
+With the parameter information in hand, the following command will create exactly what is wanted — a persistent PostgreSQL instance in the project in the cluster.
 Again, notice that we are specifying the user name (POSTGRESQL_USER), the user password (POSTGRESQL_PASSWORD), and the database name (POSTGRESQL_DATABASE) parameters.

-This information will later be used in an OpenShift Secret object to enable a microservice to connect to this database.
+The user name, password, and database name will later be used in an OpenShift Secret object to enable a microservice to connect to this database.

 Run the following command to create the PostgreSQL instance: